naamarin/weather-project/README.md

 # Weather System

-A weather application built with React that allows users to search for cities and view current weather conditions, including temperature, feels like temperature, and humidity.
+A weather application built with React that allows users to view current weather conditions in chosen citys, including temperature, feels like temperature, and humidity.

 ## Features